GitHublu521/Task2/report.md

 - Brightness augmentation directly improves robustness to brightness corruptions (+3.37%), confirming alignment between augmentation and corruption type.
 - Gaussian noise corruption shows no benefit (accuracy drops by 1.09%), as augmentation does not include noise injection.
 - Frost corruption shows mild improvement (+1.66%), likely due to indirect augmentation effects (e.g., flip/crop simulating partial occlusion).
-- Note: Clean test accuracy (59.34% for no augmentation, 60.93% with augmentation) is reported in Task 2 results and serves as the baseline for corrupted data comparison.

 ## 7. Task 5: Hyperparameter Search
 ### 7.1 Experimental Design
 Optuna (TPE sampler) was used to search for optimal hyperparameters on SimpleCNN (20 trials):